29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

 #components.pro-con(
  pros: [
     - Holonomic Movement - Can move in any direction (forward, backward, sideways, diagonal) with ease.
-    - Manouverability - good for accurate and small adjustments
+    - Manoeuvrability - good for accurate and small adjustments
     - Agility - Quick, fluid directional changes without rotating the robot.

  ],